 Frederick and family fun go hand-in-hand, especially during the warm weather months!
-There’s so much for adults and children to see and do, it may seem a bit overwhelming to choose, but here are some ideas for family fun in Frederick County!
+There’s so much for adults and children to see and do together - here are ideas for memorable experiences for all ages in Frederick County!

 Hit the Trail

 There is an abundance of great, family-friendly trails in the area, whether you like hiking to Maryland’s scenic wonders like the state’s largest cascading waterfall or mixing your outdoor time with a little history.

 At Cunningham Falls State Park and neighboring Catoctin Mountain Park, you can venture on a variety of different trails.
 The shortest trails leading to Cunningham Falls are the 0.5 mile Lower Trail and the 0.75 mile Cliff Trail.
 Families can enjoy camping at the park as well as swimming and paddling in the 43-acre lake, complete with sandy beaches!
 Families should be sure to check out the Scales and Tales Aviary at the Manor Area.
 Live wildlife are housed there, including non-releasable birds of prey and reptiles, featured in special programs to promote stewardship of wildlife and other natural resources.

 Just across Route 77, Catoctin Mountain Park also offers a system of trails, fishing and camping opportunities.
 Ranger programs are offered throughout the summer and kids up to age 11 can work on activities to earn their Junior Ranger Badge.